 What to Expect

-Placements typically last one to two weeks and take place at our offices during normal working hours.
+Placements typically last one week in July and takes place at our offices during normal working hours.

 During the placement students will: